PracticalProgramming-Team5/SmartFileManager/README.md

 LLM-based File organizer

 ## Features
-This project is LLM-based file System assistent.
+Smart Filemanager is LLM-based file System assistent.

 It organizes file to proper directory and process F/S script from natural language.